9 Confounding Signs You’re Married but in Love With Someone Else

 9. Choose with your heart and head

-After honest reflection, open communication (if applicable), and maybe even some therapy, make a decision that aligns with your values and well-being.
+After honest reflection, open communication (if applicable), and possibly even therapy, make a decision that aligns with your values and overall well-being.

 Whether it’s working on your marriage or starting a new chapter, choose with clarity and compassion.
 Remember, your decision should reflect respect for yourself and everyone involved.